OneDrive/onedrive-api-docs/docs/controls/file-browser/index.md

                 case "authenticate":

                     // the first command to handle is authenticate.
-This command will be issued any time the picker requires a token
+This command will be issued any time the browser requires a token
                     // 'getToken' represents a method that can take a command and return a valid auth token for the requested resource const token = await getToken(command);